Protection Level 4 - Frequently Asked Questions

 Keeping schools open for the safe education of young people is a priority.
 Under the Level 4 restrictions, schools can remain open with enhanced protective measures in place.
 In addition to wearing a face covering in communal areas, pupils and staff in S4-S6 classes are required to wear a face covering in class, unless exempt.
 Pupils in S1-S3 may also wish to consider wearing a face covering in class.

-However, new arrangements have been put in place for the start of the next term.
-All pupils will have their holidays extended to 11 January.
+However, new arrangements were put in place for the start of the next term.
 Full details are available at Coronavirus: Schools, children and families

 I have younger children.
 What childcare arrangements are allowed?